All Episodes

 That's always the commonality.

-And I may be looking across the table at at this one individual who I know is far a far left of uh Bernie Sanders, but we can talk about fantasy football and and that not miss a beat.
+And I might be looking across the table at this one individual who I know is far left of Bernie Sanders, but we can talk about fantasy football and not miss a beat.

 So, yes, the escapism that we keep losing everywhere, not just with sports.

-But look at late night comedy if you want to call that these days, right?
+But look at late night comedy, if you want to call it that these days, right?

-I hear Seth Myers and and uh Stephen Colbert arguing why we need to blow up the filibuster.
+I hear Seth Meyers and Stephen Colbert arguing why we need to blow up the filibuster.

 This is Carson.